MillionConcepts/ahfe/document/bundle_documentation.md

 bridge's high-sensitivity measurement, and ``dTL,`` for the bridge's low-sensitivity measurement (see mission documentation for more details on these separate sensitivities).
-They use an opposite dT sign convention from the Lamont-NSSDC data: their dT values is positive if the upper thermometer is warmer.
+They use an opposite dT sign convention from the Lamont-NSSDC data: their dT values are positive where the upper thermometer of a given bridge is warmer than the lower.

 They also calculate explicit temperature values for each thermometer, using the most appropriate dT value, which is generally dTH unless it is saturated.